onap/policy-parent/docs/architecture/architecture.rst

 is set into ACTIVE state and the policy set executes on the target environment.
 The results of target operation are reported.
 The PDP group can be reverted to SAFE, TEST, or even PASSIVE mode at any time if problems arise.

+\* SAFE Mode and TEST Mode will be implemented in future versions of the Policy Framework.
+In current versions, policies transition directly from PASSIVE mode to ACTIVE mode.

 2.3.5.3 Policy Upgrade and Rollback
 """""""""""""""""""""""""""""""""""

 There are a number of approaches for managing policy upgrade and rollback.
+Upgrade and rollback will be implemented in future versions of the Policy Framework.

 The most straightforward approach is to use the approach described in section :ref:`policy-rollout` for upgrading and rolling back policy sets.
 In order to upgrade a policy set, one follows the process in :ref:`policy-rollout` with the